Connecting Remote Areas with Wireless Technology

 NuRAN Wireless Inc. (CSE:NUR, FWB:1RN, OTCMKTS:NRRWF) is a leading supplier of mobile and broadband wireless solutions.
-As part of its mandate, NuRAN Wireless’ aims to connect the world to the internet.
+As part of its mandate, NuRAN Wireless’ aims to connect the world to mobile network and internet.
 To this effect, the company has deployed 8,000 indoor and outdoor network units on five continents to Tier-One Mobile Network Operators such as Orange, MTN, Airtel, Vodafone, Globe Telecom thru direct sales or thru various partners such as Africa Mobile Network (AMN).
 The company have strengthen its relationship with Satellite companies such as AMOS Spacecom, Intelsat, Eutelsat, Avanti Communications Group plc (LSE:AVN) and Hughes Network).

-NuRAN Wireless’ partnership with Telecom Infra has allowed them to develop the OC-2G and OC-LTE base stations.
+NuRAN Wireless’ partnership with TIP has allowed them to develop the OC-2G and OC-LTE base stations.
 OC-2G is a carrier grade base station which brings voice and data connectivity profitably to small, remote communities.
 The OC-LTE, meanwhile, is a carrier grade outdoor eNodeB that brings 4G technology into remote areas in a cost-efficient manner.
-Alongside these two initiatives, NuRAN has also developed three additional products: the Nexus core network, the GSM LiteCell base station and the GSM Edge Superfemto solution and the LiteCell xG, which is currently under development.
+Alongside these two initiatives, NuRAN has also developed four additional products: the Nexus core network, the GSM LiteCell base station, the GSM Edge Superfemto solution and the LiteCell xG, which is currently under development.